webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/would-rather-be-reading.md

+---
+aliases:
----,aliases:,- would rather be reading,tags:,- Compendium/CSRD/en/Foci,---
+- would rather be reading
+tags:
+- Compendium/CSRD/en/Foci
+---

 Books are your friends.
 What's more important than knowledge?
 Nothing.
  ### Intrusion